 receiving a successful answer to the prayer (i.e. trusting in God’s ability and readiness), together with a lack

-results, is therefore ideal.
-No request is too huge for God to
+results, is ideal.
+Again in the context of other guidance that follows in this article, we are told that no request is too huge for God to

 that advice, just before a prayer of request.
 Simply pray with

 expectation of an answer, then switch your mind off the subject leaving

 of prayer is through ‘group

 more people constitutes a group, and the more involved the better.
 One